You are currently viewing Did you know? Greenland is 14 times smaller than Africa (despite the fake size you see on maps)!

 Size of Greenland (image credit: Google)

-While Africa is 30.37 million, or 14 times bigger.
+While Africa is 30.37 million.

 Size of Africa (image credit: Google)

-The false size of Canada
+The real size of Canada

 See how big Canada looks.